EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.match.md

     'catsHTMisRef' - A logical indicating if the
     catsHTM catalog is treated as the reference
     catalog.
 Default is false.
-    If true, then the number of sources of the matched
+    If true, then the output is the same but for the catsHTM catalog.
+    'AddColDist' - Default is true.
+    'ColDistPos' - Default is Inf.
+    'ColDistName' - Default is 'Dist'.
+    'ColDistUnits' - Default is 'arcsec'.
+    'AddColNmatch' - Default is true.
+    'ColNmatchPos' - Default is Inf.
+    'ColNmatchName' - Default is 'Nmatch'.
+    Output : - The input catalog with added columns for the nearest match
-    catalog is like the catsHTM object, while
+    in the catsHTM catalog.
-    false the size is like the input object.
-    Output : - A matched AstroCatalog object.
-See Match.match.
-    - An unatched AstroCatalog object.
-See Match.match.
-    - A truely unatched AstroCatalog object.
-See Match.match.
-    - The catsHTM AstroCatalog object.
+    - Select lines only from the input catalog.
+Only sources
+    with matches are selected.
     Author : Eran Ofek (Apr 2021)
     Example: AC=AstroCatalog({'asu.fit'},'HDU',2);
     M = imProc.cat.Match;